7 Game-Changing Insights: Carbon Fiber vs. Aluminum Tennis Rackets – Which Performs Better for Advanced Players?

 The Aluminum Advantage: Why Some Players Stick with Metal

-While carbon fiber has dominated the professional circuit, aluminum rackets still have a dedicated following among players of all levels.
+While carbon fiber has dominated the professional circuit, aluminum rackets still hold a dedicated following among players of all levels.
 Let’s examine the unique properties of aluminum that keep it relevant in the tennis world.

 Affordability and Durability